 There were two cases of Intermittent Fever and 38 of Common Continued Fever, with 1 death.
 The greater proportion of those falling ill with Common Continued Fever had mild symptoms and usually recovered.
 Common Continued Fever was frequent during the hot summer months of July, August and September.
 This type of fever was attributed to exposure to the sun, intemperance, changes to atmospheric conditions, and to malarial exhalations.
 A few cases on remittent fever also occurred, but were generally relapses of infection acquired out of Malta.

-- 18 June Bachelor Sgt Andrew McMahon to Julia Jennett, spinster daughter of Pte Thomas Jennett 43rd Regiment.
+- 18 June Bachelor Sgt Andrew McMahon to Julia Tennett, spinster daughter of Pte Thomas Tennett 43rd Regiment.

 - 24 Aug Bachelor CSgt George Crozier to Mary Orton, widow.

 - 14 Nov Bachelor Lt William Davenport Humphreys of Bramall Hall in the County of Chester to Camilla Gatt, spinster of the Parish of St Paul in the City of Valletta.
 W. D. Humphreys was commissioned a lieutenant in the 94th Regiment on 29 October 1829.

 - 6 Jan Robert McConnell son of CSgt James McConnell and Mary, born on 25 December 1832.

 - 18 Mar Thomas Dunn son of Cpl William Dunn and Anne, born on 8 March 1833.